sxyazi/go-collection/README.md

   </details>

-- Union: Unites the current dict with other dicts, and the items in the original dict are given priority
+- `Union` unites the current map with other maps, and the items in the original map are given priority

   <details>
   <summary>Examples</summary>